Sreehari231/amfoss-tasks/Task-01/README.md

 and the secret link,which contained poneglyph 2.

 # Level 5
-I went to the alternate timeline branch,took the Enies Lobby file and took the Python file in it.I then combined the POneglyph I and Poneglyph II characters and wrote it as the password to access the github repository for Laugh Tale.
+I went to the alternate timeline branch,took the Enies Lobby file and took the Python file in it.I then combined the Poneglyph I and Poneglyph II characters and wrote it as the password to access the github repository for Laugh Tale.

 # Level 6